niravnmore/phptut/se_assiginment.md

 #### Designing

-Q. What role does UI/UX design play in application development?
+Q-28.
+What role does UI/UX design play in application development?
 - **UI/UX design** plays a critical role in application development by focusing on user experience and interface to ensure the application is intuitive, engaging, and efficient.
 Here's how it contributes:
     1. **User Satisfaction**: A well-designed UI/UX enhances usability and makes the application more enjoyable to use, leading to higher user satisfaction.
     2. **Ease of Use**: UI/UX design ensures the interface is intuitive, minimizing the learning curve and improving overall user efficiency.